 - Spiritual blessings (Matt.
 6:33)

 - Wisdom (Dan.
 9:20–27)

 - Joy (John 16:23–24)

 - Help in time of need (Heb.
 4:16)

 - Provision of temporal needs (Matt.
 6:11).

-And because we are under continual assault from Satan, our surrounding culture, and our flesh, we can ask God for deliverance from:
+Certainly, we are under continual assault.
+Our enemies are Satan, our surrounding culture, and our sinful desires.
+And we can, for instance, ask God for deliverance from: